chrissyshw/chrissyshw/README.md

 Current projects (✅ = Under development, 🟡 = Maintainted)

 ✅ TimeTrack - a simple python timetracking script which will always be extended with further functions

+✅ RockPaperScissors - a simple python RockPaperScissors game which will always be extended with further functions